In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 That’ll get you nice and ready for their nightly pub crawl, where you also get a free shot.
 Good thing the beds are comfortable because you’ll definitely want to sleep in the next day!

-Flying solo in HCMC?
+Solo traveling in Vietnam?
 Then go ahead and book a bed at Himalaya Phoenix.
 Their central location, comfortable rooms, and reasonable prices attract plenty of backpackers.

 You’ll be a short walk from several points of interest, including the excellent Ben Thanh Market.
 You’re also near the backpacker bars and clubs, but not living in one.
 This is a great place to stay if you actually want to get some sleep after going out!